 Heatstroke develops when the production and/or accumulation of heat in the dog's body overcomes the ability to dissipate it.
-Normal ongoing metabolic processes and muscle activity alone produce a fair amount of body heat.
+Normal metabolic processes and muscle activity produce a fair amount of body heat.
 Add to this the heat the body can accumulate from its surroundings (direct sun exposure and warm air temperatures) and core body temperatures can quickly raise to dangerous levels.
-The dog, like other mammals, has several ways to dissipate heat from their bodies, such as direct radiation, conduction (laying on cool concrete), convection (sitting in the path of a cool breeze), and surface evaporation of moisture.

-Unlike people who cool by evaporating sweat over a large portion of their body, dogs achieve evaporative cooling largely via panting.
-The respiratory tract, and to a small degree the footpads, are the only sites where dogs can evaporate moisture for cooling. dogs do not have the ability to sweat like we do, so Hyperthermia is a real issue during these hot summer days
+The dog, like other mammals, has several ways to dissipate heat from their bodies, these being direct radiation, conduction (laying on cool concrete), convection (sitting in the path of a cool breeze), and surface evaporation of moisture.
+Unlike people who cool by evaporating sweat over a large portion of their body, dogs achieve and depend on evaporative cooling via their mouth and nasal passages through panting.
+Despite these various cooling options, dogs can develop dangerously high body temperatures during these hot summer days

 The normal rectal temperature for dogs ranges between 100 to 102.5 degrees Fahrenheit.
-Temperatures above 106 degrees Fahrenheit can be dangerous and sometimes fatal.
+Temperatures above 106 degrees Fahrenheit can be dangerous and even lethal.

 A point of clarification is in order here.
 A patient with Hyperthermia does not have the same condition as a patient with a "fever".
 While the end result-increased body temperature-can be similar, they are two distinctly different processes.
 Increased body temperature as a result of fever is a natural, potentially beneficial, condition that results from a change in the body's natural thermostat setting or temperature "set point".
-In a febrile patient the "normal" temperature set point is raised, thus directing a higher that normal body temperature in response to various things such as infection, cancer, inflammation, or other immune or chemical messengers.
-The Hyperthermic or Heatstroke patient on the other hand has an increased body temperature because heat production and/or accumulation in the body have exceeded the dog's ability to dissipate that heat.
-In a patient with Hyperthermia the body is desperately trying to cool down; we sweat, dogs pant.
+In a febrile patient the temperature set point is raised, thus directing a higher that normal body temperature in response to various things such as infection, cancer, inflammation, or other immune or chemical messengers.
+The hyperthermic or Heatstroke patient on the other hand has an increased body temperature because heat production and/or accumulation in the body have exceeded heat dissipation.
+In a patient with hyperthermia the body is desperately trying to cool down; we sweat, dogs pant.
 But in a febrile patient the body is trying to "warm up"; that's why we shiver or feel chilled when we have a fever.
-Natural fever for dogs rarely exceeds 106 degrees Fahrenheit and therefore is usually not dangerous in the way Hyperthermia can be, where temperatures of 108 or greater are possible.
+Natural fever for dogs rarely exceeds a temperature of 106 degrees Fahrenheit and therefore is usually not dangerous in the way hyperthermia can be, where temperatures of 108 or greater are possible.

-Some types dogs are more prone to dangerous Hyperthermia than others.
+Some types dogs seem more prone to dangerous hyperthermia than others.
 Large active dogs are presented more often for over-heating than smaller sedentary dogs.
 Short nosed dogs (less nasal cavity surface area for cooling) and longhaired dogs can also be at increased risk for Heatstroke.
 While some dogs have increased risk, any type of dog can develop hyperthermia when exposed to high ambient temperatures.

-Prolonged Hyperthermia can potentially cause irreversible damage to major organ systems of the body such as the liver, kidneys, and nervous system.
-This damage can all happen very fast, so Hyperthermia constitutes a true emergency that needs immediate intervention-sometimes even before the patient gets to the vet (see below).
+Prolonged hyperthermia can potentially cause non-reversible damage to major organ systems of the body such as the liver, kidneys, and nervous system.
+This damage can all happen very fast, so hyperthermia constitutes a true emergency that needs immediate intervention-sometimes even before the patient gets to the vet (see below).